-Luxury Hotels in Old Quebec: Fairmont, Inns and Exceptional Stays
+Prestigious Hotels of Old Quebec: Fairmont, Inns, and Exceptional Stays

 April 29, 2026Carrera Café

-From the Château Frontenac to the intimate inns of Petit-Champlain, Quebec offers high-end accommodation befitting its reputation.
-A guide to exceptional addresses for an unforgettable stay.
+From the Château Frontenac to the intimate inns of Petit-Champlain, Quebec offers high-end accommodation worthy of its reputation.
+Guide to exceptional addresses for an unforgettable stay.

 The most photographed hotel in the world